mariergattard/Tristan-albatross/README.md

 The analysis generates key outputs such as:

+### GLM minimum age
-**GLM minimum age**: Generalised linear model (GLM) results for the influence of minimum age on the detectability of nesting albatrosses.
-Males and Females analysed separately.<br>
+Generalised linear model (GLM) results for the influence of minimum age on the detectability of nesting albatrosses.
+Males and Females analysed separately.

+### GLM model comparison
-**GLM model comparison**: Generalised linear models (GLM) testing the effects of incubating parent (sex, minimum age) and nest characteristics (slope and aspect) on detectability of Tristan albatrosses in a 31 cm resolution satellite image (n=52).<br>
+Generalised linear models (GLM) testing the effects of incubating parent (sex, minimum age) and nest characteristics (slope and aspect) on detectability of Tristan albatrosses in a 31 cm resolution satellite image (n=52).

-**Chi-squared test**: Determine whether the proportion of nesting males and females detectable in the satellite image were equal.<br>
+###Observer performance
-**Observer performance**: Summary of detection metrics (F-score, precision and recall values) for presumed albatrosses annotated by nine observers relative to gold standard and active nests.<br>
+Summary of detection metrics (F-score, precision and recall values) for presumed albatrosses annotated by nine observers relative to gold standard and active nests.

+### Gold standard
-**Gold standard**: Summary of detection metrics (F-score, precision and recall values) for presumed albatrosses annotated by references and gold standard relative to active nests.<br>
+Summary of detection metrics (F-score, precision and recall values) for presumed albatrosses annotated by references and gold standard relative to active nests.

+### Observer clustered data
-**Observer clustered data**:Hierarchical clustering of raw observer annotations to create the clustered dataset.<br>
+Hierarchical clustering of raw observer annotations to create the clustered dataset.

 ## Reusing or Adapting the Script